processone/docs.ejabberd.im/content/admin/index.md

 ---
-title: Overview
+title: ejabberd for Administrators
+menu: ejabberd for Administrators
+order: 50
 ---

-# ejabberd Community Edition

 This area contains information on administering your ejabberd system.